Organizational Spotlight: The National Alliance for Caregiving (NAC)

 In addition, they have resources for navigating hospital stays and discharge checklists for professionals, plus information you can give to medical or mental health providers to better advocate for caregiving support.
 The NAC’s research includes valuable insights on the status of Caregiving in the US, completed in partnership with the AARP.
 The report is widely referenced in the media and among policymakers.
 It breaks down trends in caregiving at every level and demographic, including trends among marginalized communities.

-On the whole, the NAC’s work helps to support a society which places a higher value on caregivers and supports and empowers those caregivers to thrive, whether at home or at work, and throughout their lives.
+On the whole, the NAC’s work helps to support a society that places a higher value on caregivers and supports and empowers those caregivers to thrive, whether at home or at work and throughout their lives.
 They do that by partnering on research projects and advocating for caregivers at national and local levels.

 Who makes up the Alliance?